Chapter

 synthesis.”
 According to this definition, exons constitute the end

-product of gene expression, so that when these units trade places the
+product of gene expression, so that when these units change places the

 body can make any protein it needs, with the goal of establishing highly